-Drummer was a Weimaraner, a large 10-year-old dog with grade 2 paraparesis.
-He was still walking (though very wobbly and getting his back legs tangled up) but his signs were progressive – they were getting worse.
-He was also of an age and breed where disc disease was less likely and the possibility of cancerous disease was a definite consideration, especially so since signs were progressive.
-It was very desirable that he didn’t get any worse, because lifting a dog that weighted well over 40 kg, even an “easy” compliant dog like Drummer, would have been a nightmare, or even impossible for the owners.
+The drummer was a Weimaraner, a sizeable 10-year-old dog with grade 2 paraparesis.
+He was still walking (though very wobbly and getting his back legs tangled up), but his signs were progressive – they were getting worse.
+He was also of age and breed where disc disease was less likely, and the possibility of cancerous disease was a definite consideration, especially so since signs were progressive.
+It was very desirable that he didn’t get any worse because lifting a dog that weighted well over 40 kg, even an “easy” compliant dog like Drummer, would have been a nightmare or even impossible for the owners.
 So, a decision was made to go for early imaging and surgery.
-A lumbar puncture myelogram gave a clear indication of compression of the spinal column on the left side at L3-4.
+A lumbar puncture myelogram clearly indicated compression of the spinal column on the left side at L3-4.
 Surgery yielded HUGE amounts of extruded disc material and he went home the same day as the surgery, able to walk and urinate on his own.
 Result!

-It is a very common finding that owners grossly underestimate the emotional roller-coaster that they will have to ride in the weeks following spinal surgery.
-Owners typically surf a wave of optimism and adrenalin when they are told that their pet has at least a chance with surgery.
-But after this ebbs away, the weeks of waiting to know if the outcome will be successful can be extremely draining.
-Surgery, even with us, is not cheap, and the rounds of physio, assisted lifting and urinary management, and later hydrotherapy, take a lot of time, planning and organisation.
+It is a widespread finding that owners grossly underestimate the emotional roller-coaster that they will have to ride in the weeks following spinal surgery.
+Owners typically surf a wave of optimism and adrenalin when they are told their pet has at least a chance with surgery.
+But after this ebbs away, waiting to know if the outcome will be successful can be extremely draining.
+Surgery, even with us, is not cheap, and the rounds of physio, assisted lifting and urinary management, and later hydrotherapy takes a lot of time, planning and organisation.

 Jasper was a Doberman who presented with grade 3 cervical disc disease.
-His signs were pretty serious pre-op – if they’d been much worse, he’d have lost the ability to breath and that would have been that.
-He had a myelogram and decompressive surgery of a cervical disc space.
-This large but easy-going dog was extremely lucky to have the owners that he had.
+His signs were pretty serious pre-op – if they’d been much worse, he’d have lost the ability to breathe, and that would have been that.
+He had a myelogram and decompressive surgery of the cervical disc space.
+This large but easy-going dog was fortunate to have the owners that he had.
 We were nothing short of awestruck by the time and effort that they put into his aftercare.
 They work with horses and are used to being around big clumsy things!
 There were fit, strong people around to lift Jasper.
 With a bit of guidance, they constructed a superb physio frame.
-Jasper was then lifted into this umpteen time a day for massage, passive flexion and extension exercises and physiotherapy.
-With the frame and sling stopping him from falling, he could take some of his own weight regularly and that helped maintain muscle mass.
+Jasper was then lifted into this umpteen times daily for massage, passive flexion, extension exercises, and physiotherapy.
+With the frame and sling stopping him from falling, he could take some of his own weight regularly, and that helped maintain muscle mass.
 It took weeks, but he made slow steady progress and the owners never lost heart and they got the outcome that they and Jasper deserved.